- Building Type : Other building

 The Zoo is conscious of their responsibility for animals, humans and nature, therefore there is a whole environment team working at the Zoo.
 An important focus of their environmentally conscious activities is the area of energy management.
 For animals from tropical to polar climates, heating, cooling and water treatment are often very expensive.
 Through the use of new technologies, alternative concepts and constant monitoring, the Zoo keeps the required energy and raw material input as low as possible.

-When procuring feed and feed materials, priority is given to organic products and products of regional origin where possible.
+When procuring feed and feed materials, priority is given to organic products and products of regional origin when possible.
 This environmental philosophy of the zoo can also be found in the gastronomic offer.
 Organic products are used as much as possible in the kitchens of the Zoo restaurants.

 Waste avoidance and waste separation are a matter of course internally, but the Zoo also tries to make it easier for zoo visitors to follow these principles.